Rayhane-mamah/Tacotron-2/README.md

 > python preprocess.py --dataset='M-AILABS' --language='en_US' --voice='female' --reader='mary_ann' --merge_books=False --book='northandsouth'

+or if you want to use all books for a single speaker:

+> python preprocess.py --dataset='M-AILABS' --language='en_US' --voice='female' --reader='mary_ann' --merge_books=True

 This should take no longer than a **few minutes.**

 # Training: